What is Flight Insurance?

 Common flight travel insurance exclusions include:

-• Pre-Existing Medical Conditions: Flight insurance does not cover medical expenses relating to an existing health issue unless you purchase a policy with a pre-existing condition waiver.
+• Pre-Existing Medical Conditions: Some flight insurance policies won’t cover medical expenses relating to existing health issues unless you purchase a policy with coverage for pre-existing conditions.

 • Acts of War or Civil Unrest: Most policies exclude coverage for disruptions caused by war, civil unrest, or government travel bans.